 Skipping bail is when a person posts bail but then fails to appear at their assigned court date.
 Typically, people skip bail to avoid prosecution or sentencing proceedings.
 You could even argue that skipping bail defeats the entire purpose of the bail system.
 When a person jumps (skips) bail, they forfeit their bond and subsequently owe their bail’s full cost.
 Furthermore, when you skip bail, the court will place a warrant for your arrest, and if you used a bail bonds agency like ABC Bail Bonds, that agency might even send a bounty hunter.
-Basically, jumping bail is probably the worst thing you can do when it comes to the bail bonds system.
+Basically, jumping bail is probably the worst thing you can do regarding the bail bonds system.
 So, in short, don’t jump bail.
 Again, it all but entirely negates the purpose of the bail system.

 What is the Purpose of the Bail System?

 What is the purpose of bail, you ask?
-Well, in short, bail allows defendants to prepare and wait for their trial from the comfort of their own home.
+Well, in short, bail allows defendants to prepare and wait for their trial from the comfort of their own homes.
 Without the bail system, defendants would spend their pretrial period behind the bars of a local jail.
-That, in it of itself, flies directly in the face of the cornerstone of our criminal justice system — people are innocent until proven guilty.
+That, in it itself, flies directly in the face of the cornerstone of our criminal justice system — people are innocent until proven guilty.
 Bail aims to provide a solution for those held without being convicted of a crime.

 Is Jumping Bail a Crime?

 In short, yes, skipping bail is a crime.
 In fact, in several states, jumping bail is a full-blown felony!
 However, jumping bail is a separate crime from “any offenses that were the original focus of the court hearing” (LegalMatch).
 Moreover, skipping or jumping bail will most likely wind up costing you much more time and money than if you’d showed up for your assigned court date.

 If you decide to skip bail, then you can expect any number of the following things to happen to you: